nci/scores/docs/paper.md

 `scores` is highly modular and has a minimal set of requirements.
 It is intented to be easy to integrate and utilise in a wide variety of environments.
 It has been tested and used on workstations, servers and in high performance computing (supercomputing) environments.

+The `scores` roadmap includes support for machine learning library integration, further optimisation of existing scores and the addition of more scoring functions for verification purposes.

 `scores` has an area specifically to hold emerging scores which are still undergoing research and development.
 This provides a clear mechanism for people to share, access and collaborate on new scores, and be able to easily re-use versioned implementations of those scores.

 ## Related Works

-`scores` has arisen from, and now supports, the JIVE verification system, described by [@Loveday:2023]. `scores` includes the mathematical functions from this package and is intended to modularise these components.
-The JIVE metrics have been used by [@Griffiths:2017], [@Foley:2020], [@Taggart:2022b], [@Taggart:2022c] and [@Taggart:2022d].
+`scores` has arisen from, and now supports, the Jive verification system, described by [@Loveday:2023]. `scores` includes the mathematical functions from this package and is intended to modularise these components.
+The Jive metrics have been used by [@Griffiths:2017], [@Foley:2020], [@Taggart:2022b], [@Taggart:2022c] and [@Taggart:2022d].

 `climpred` [@Brady:2021] provides some related functionality and provides many of the same scores. `climpred` does not contain some of the novel functions contained within `scores`, and at the same time makes some design choices specifically associated with climate modelling which do not generalise as effectively to broader use cases as may be needed in some circumstances.
 Releasing `scores` separately allows the differing design philosophies to be considered by the community.

 `xskillscore` [@xskillscore] provides many of the same functions as `scores`. `xskillscore` does not contain some of the novel functions contained within `scores` and does not contain the Jupyter Notebook tutorials which provide users with clear guidance on the use of the verification metrics.

-`METplus` [@Brown:2021] provides related functionality. `METplus` is part of a C++ based verification framework, and scores are implemented in C++ rather than Python.
-It also has complex dependencies related to the MET ecosystem, including database setup and configuration. `METplus` does not contain some of the novel functions contained within `scores`.
+`METplus` [@Brown:2021] provides related functionality. `METplus` includes a database and visualisation system and python wrappers to utilise the `MET` package.
+Verification scores in `MET` are implemented in C++ rather than Python.  `METplus` does not contain some of the novel functions contained within `scores`.

 # Acknowledgements